S172(1) statement

 Suppliers:

 The Company is part of the wider Vodafone Group and operates under a global supply chain management function.
-The Group is helped by more than 9,000 suppliers who partner with it.
+The UK is helped by more than 900 suppliers who partner with it.
 These range from start-ups and small businesses to large multinational companies.
 Our suppliers provide us with the products and services we need to deliver our strategy and connect our customers.

 During the year the Group engaged with the supply chain through safety forums, events, conferences and site visits.
-Purpose criteria is included in tenders and Group conducts supplier audits and assessments.
-The key topics raised through this engagement were improving health and safety standards, promoting diversity and inclusion and driving towards net zero emissions in supply chains.
+Purpose criteria relating to planet, diversity and safety are included in tenders and Group conducts supplier audits and assessments.
+The key topics raised through this engagement were driving health and safety standards, driving towards net zero emissions in supply chains and supplier and product innovation.

 Community & Environment: